shakti7/100-days-of-code/log.md

 **Today's Progress**: Learnt STL implementation of sequence conainers like array and vectors.

 **Thoughts**: Tomorrow I will be learning more on STL and try implementing it and learn algorithms associated to it.

+## Day 36: September 26, 2020,Saturday

+**Today's Progress**: Learnt STL implementation of container inside a container and associative container like set and multiset .

+**Thoughts**: I'll be solving some basic problems related to this ro grab my concepts.